Gexkill/sweng2/RASD/src/index.md

 * [G4] Taxi drivers should receive a push notification if they have to take care of another client (during a shared ride).
 * [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.
-* [G7] Allows taxi to know the fee for each ride before it starts via the request notification (but after he has accepted)
+* [G7] Allows taxi to know the fee for each ride before it starts via the request notification (but after he has accepted).

 ###Clients:
 * [G8] Allows clients to request for an immediate taxi ride.
 * [G9] Allows clients to request for the reservation of a taxi at least two hours in advance.
-* [G10] Clients should receive a SMS notification with the ETA and code of the taxi that takes care of the client's request.
+* [G10] Clients should receive an SMS notification with the ETA and code of the taxi that takes care of the client's request.
 * [G11] Allows clients to require to share the taxi.
-* [G12] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system.
+* [G12] Allows clients to identify themselves via phone number (and name) not via login, they are not registered into the system.
-* [G13] Allow clients to specify number of passengers.
+* [G13] Allows clients to specify the number of passengers.
-* [G14] Allow clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
+* [G14] Allows clients to know the fee for the ride via SMS notification of taxi assigned see [G10]

 ##Domain properties
 We suppose that these properties hold in the analyzed world :

-* Actual drivers are already registered on the previous system
+* Actual drivers are already registered in the previous system
 * A taxi driver accepting a ride of reservation will actually take care of the request.
 * A client requiring a taxi will actually take it.
 * All the GPS always give the right position.
-* The GPS of the taxi drivers can not be switched off.
+* The GPS of the taxi drivers cannot be switched off.
 * Taxi drivers answer all types of demands in less than 5 minutes.
 * The client pays the taxi driver directly for each commission.
 * A taxi can be in only one zone at the same time and this is the real zone.
-* Client make a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?
+* The client makes a reservation two hours before the ride **Here as domain or do we have to do the requirements into G7?
 [Gilles : I would say requirements]**
-* When a new taxi driver joins in the taxi company the taxi company registers him in the information system.
+* When a new taxi driver joins in the taxi company, the taxi company registers him in the information system.
 Analogously when a taxi driver exits from the company, the company deletes him from the information system.
-* The taxi arrives at start point with max 30 minutes of delay.
+* The taxi arrives at starting point with max 30 minutes of delay.
 * Start zone may be different from end zone. **KEEP or remove?[Gilles : I would remove]**
 * The old system works properly without problems.
 * If a queue is empty, a taxi joins in this queue in max 15 minutes.
 * Taxi codes and phone numbers are unique.
 * Each taxi belongs to one taxi driver.
 * Each taxi driver has one taxi.
-* The passengers number is positive
+* The number of passengers is positive

 ##Glossary
 * Client: he is a client of the service.
-He should insert each time he performs a request/reservation the following information
+Each time he performs a request/reservation, he should insert the following information:
     * Name
     * Phone number
     * Position, it can be taken automatically from GPS (either via APP or Web browser)
     * Number of passenger
     * Sharing mode
     * Time (only for reservation)
-* Taxi driver: he is a taxi driver registered on the taxi company, which grants to taxi driver the access to this information system
+* Taxi driver: he is a taxi driver registered in the taxi company which grants to taxi driver the access to this information system
 * Taxi queue: when more than one taxi are in the same zone, there is a FIFO queue.
 So in this way when there is a new client the oldest taxi can take it.
 There is a queue for each zone.
 * Requests queue: when more than one requests are in the same zone, there is a FIFO queue.
-So the first taxi available serve the first request.
+So the first taxi available serves the first request.
-* Request: is the request of a taxi, it can be shared or not.
-When an user requests a taxi, the request is created and inserted in request queue.
-See client to fields details.
+* Request: it is the request of a taxi, it can be shared or not.
+When a user requests a taxi, the request is created and inserted in request queue.
+See client to field details.
-* Merged request: is a request associated to more than one user.
+* Merged request: it is a request associated to more than one user.
 When more that one request in the same queue respect the taxi sharing condition, a merge request is created (merging that requests).
-The merging is performed when a shared request is at head of the queue.
+The merging is performed when a shared request is at the head of the queue.
 * Ride: it starts when the taxi receives the request and ends when it leaves the last client of the ride.
 The simple ride is specified by start ride, client and taxi; but other ride types (like reservation or taxi sharing) have other parameters.
 * Taxi sharing: it is the possibility that if different people (it's not required that they know each other) of the same start zone go to the same direction, even if the end is not the same, to use the same taxi and to have a unique group fee.
-A sharing ride is identified by clients that use it and for each client the start and end point
+A sharing ride is identified by clients that use it and for each client the starting and ending point.
-* Reservation: it is the ability to reserve a taxi until two hours before time of ride, so when a reservation is done the system makes a taxi request 10 minutes before the ride.
+* Reservation: it is the ability to reserve a taxi until two hours before the time of the ride, so when a reservation is done the system makes a taxi request 10 minutes before the ride.
 The reservation is identified by start point, end point, client and time.
 It can be sharing or not.
-See client to fields details.
+See client to field details.
 * Taxi request: it is the request the system sends (automatically or after a client request) to taxi to specify a ride, specifying start point, client and other elements if they are available. **KEEP or remove?**
-* Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the start point that can be get by GPS (current position) or inserting manually
+* Client request: it is the request for a taxi drive as soon as possible, it contains the client data and the starting point that can be get by GPS (current position) or inserting manually
 * Zone: it is a zone of approximately 2 km^2, the city is split into these zones.
 From taxi position the system gets his zone and inserts the taxi into the zone queue.
 So the system guarantees a fair management of taxi queues.
     * A zone is specified by a list of bounds.
-    * it has more than 2 Positions that compose it's bounds.
+    * it has more than 2 positions that compose its bounds.
-    * bounds must be composed by Positions and not any of it's subclasses.
+    * bounds must be composed by positions and not by none of its subclasses.
-    * bounds must be a set ( it must not contains duplicates )
+    * bounds must be a set ( it must not contain duplicates )
 * Task: a task is an action done automatically by the server, for example "send request 10 minutes before ride" is a task
 * Taxi: it is a means of transport that can bring only 4 passengers.
 * System: it is the new system we will create with the database of the old system.
-* Matching itineraries : Two itineraries (A and B) are matching if one of the two following conditions are fulfilled :
+* Matching itineraries: two itineraries (A and B) are matching if one of the two following conditions are fulfilled:
-    1. B is included in A: The start point and the end point of the itinerary B are both close to the itinerary A and the start point of B is closer to the start point of A than the end point of B.
+    1. B is included in A: the starting point and the ending point of the itinerary B are both close to the itinerary A and the starting point of B is closer to the starting point of A than the ending point of B.
-    1. The beginning of B is the end of A: The start point of B is close to the itinerary A and the end point of A is close to the itinerary B.
+    1. The beginning of B is the end of A: the starting point of B is close to the itinerary A and the ending point of A is close to the itinerary B.
     1. A is included in B: see condition 1.
     1. The beginning of A is the end of B: see condition 2.
-* ETA: estimated time available, is the time that taxi need to arrive to client start position.
+* ETA: estimated time available; it is the time the taxi needs to arrive to client starting position.
-* SMS: short message service, is a notification sent to a mobile phone, we need a SMS gateway to use it.
+* SMS: short message service; it is a notification sent to a mobile phone, we need an SMS gateway to use it.
-* SMS gateway: is a service that allow to send SMS via standard API.
+* SMS gateway: it is a service which allows to send SMS via standard API.
-* API: application programming interface, is a common way to communicate with another system.
+* API: application programming interface; it is a common way to communicate with another system.
-* Push notification: is a notification sent to a smartphone using the mobile application, so it must be installed.
+* Push notification: it is a notification sent to a smartphone using the mobile application, so it must be installed.
-* Push service: is a service that allow to send push notification with own API
+* Push service: it is a service that allows to send push notifications with own API
 * Path: it's a structure that contains at least 2 positions
-* Sharing discount percentage: discount percentage applied only if the sharing option is enabled and there are more than one requests in the merged request
+* Sharing discount percentage: discount percentage applied only if the sharing option is enabled and there is more than one request in the merged request

 ## Text assumptions
 * There is an old system as described above.
 * We should develop a mobile application for clients where clients can make a reservation using the GPS position or by inserting their position. **Keep or remove?[gilles : keep]**
-* Shared requests are took into account until them don't get accepted by any driver.
+* Shared requests are took into account until they don't get accepted by any driver.
 * The clients are not registered in the system, because we only need few information (see [Glossary](#glossary)).
-We made this choice because in the real systems clients often have no time to registers, so we think that without user registration the system is more user friendly and quickly to use.
+We made this choice because in the real systems, clients often have no time to register, so we think that without user registration the system is more user friendly and quick to use.
 * The system does not need client registration since it works like the old system (where every client must say identification data via call).
 The real applications of many cities run in this way.
 * There are only normal taxis for only 4 passengers.
-* The registration/deletion by company of a taxi driver is done in the same way of the old system, so we do not have to do this part. **keep or remove [gilles : keep]**
+* The registration/deletion by the company of a taxi driver is done in the same way of the old system, so we do not have to do this part. **keep or remove [gilles : keep]**
 * We need information only about taxi driver, not about taxi vehicle.
 So we store information only about taxi driver.
 * All taxi drivers of the city are regulated and use this system
 * The client cannot cancel a request
-* We assume that we need a requests queue
+* We assume that we need a request queue
-* We assume that, since the clients are not registered, he has to check each time the sharing option (if he wants to use it)
+* We assume that, since the clients are not registered, they have to check each time the sharing option (if they want to use it)
 * We assume that we have to communicate fees even if the clients don't use the sharing option
-* We assume that we have fee for each passenger, the fee depend of passengers number
+* We assume that we have fee for each passenger, the fee depends of the number of passengers
 * We assume that we have a fixed sharing discount percentage
-* We assume that we have a fixed price per kilometer passenger per
+* We assume that we have a fixed price per kilometer per passenger

 ##Constrains